As Lockdowns Ease, Some Countries Report New Infection Peaks

-While millions of people took advantage of easing coronavirus lockdowns to enjoy spring weather, some of the world's most populous countries reported worrisome new peaks in infections Sunday, including India, which saw its biggest single-day jump yet.
+While millions of people took advantage of easing coronavirus lockdowns to enjoy the outdoors, some of the world's most populous countries reported worrisome new peaks in infections Sunday, including India, which saw its biggest single-day jump yet.

 Second in population only to China, India reported more than 2,600 new infections.
 In Russia, new cases exceeded 10,000 for the first time.
-The confirmed death toll in Britain climbed near that of Italy, the epicenter of Europe’s outbreak, even though the U.K. population is younger than Italy’s and Britain had more time to prepare before the pandemic hit.
+The confirmed total death toll in Britain climbed near that of Italy, the epicenter of Europe’s outbreak, even though the U.K. population is younger than Italy’s and Britain had more time to prepare.

-The United States continues to see tens of thousands of new infections each day, with more than 1,400 new deaths reported Saturday.
+The United States continues to see tens of thousands of new infections each day, with more than 1,400 additional deaths reported Saturday.

+Though the administration’s handling of the pandemic, particularly the ability to conduct widespread testing, has come under criticism, the president defended the response and said the nation was ready to begin reopening.

+“We have to get it back open safely but as quickly as possible,” Trump said.

-China, which reported only two new cases, saw a surge in visitors to newly reopened tourist spots after domestic travel restrictions were loosened ahead of a five-day holiday that runs through Tuesday.
+China, which reported only two new cases, saw a surge in visitors to tourist spots newly reopened ahead of a five-day holiday that runs through Tuesday.
 Nearly 1.7 million people visited Beijing parks on the first two days of the holiday, and Shanghai's main tourist spots welcomed more than 1 million visitors, according to Chinese media.
 Many spots limited daily visitors to 30% of capacity.

-In Spain, many ventured outside for the first time since the country's lockdown began March 14, but social distancing rules remained in place.
-Masks are mandatory starting Monday on public transit.

 In Britain, Prime Minister Boris Johnson is under pressure to reveal how the country will lift its lockdown.
-The restrictions are due to last through Thursday, but with hundreds of deaths still being reported daily — twice as many recently as Italy or Spain — it's unclear how the country can safely loosen the restrictions.
+The restrictions are due to last through Thursday, but with hundreds of deaths still being reported daily, it's unclear how the country can safely loosen the restrictions.

 The 55-year-old Johnson, who spent three nights in intensive care while being treated for COVID-19, told The Sun newspaper that he knew his doctors were preparing for the worst.